 I'm sure God wanted Noah to hit the tape at the end of his long, long race running well, as He wants us all to do.
 But it doesn't look like that happened.
 It looks like the first part of Noah's life was more righteous than the last, and that is always sad.

 Was Noah's "drunk-and-naked" episode really a big deal to God?
 Well, God doesn't actually tell us.
 In fact, He doesn't speak at all in the last half of Genesis 9.
 But the fact that He chose to include the shameful incident in His Word seems significant.
-God could have simply left it out and we would never have known about this embarrassing skeleton in Noah's family closet
+God could have simply left it out and we would never have known about this embarrassing skeleton in Noah's family closet.

 We could have been left with an image of Noah that was only righteous, only courageous.
 Noah who believed God when no one else did.
 Noah who endured decades of relentless ridicule while he steadfastly obeyed the unusual, difficult orders of his God.
 Noah, our faithful hero.